lucasdoriac/pPb_master_analysis/control_plots/README.md

 ```

 ### Notes
-- Data input paths may need to be updated depending on the environment.
+- Path to `.root` datafiles may need to be updated depending on the environment.

 ### To-do
-- Update main code.
+- Update `control_plots.C` code.
-- Add efficiency plots.
+- Update `Pb_vs_p.C` code.
-- Automate legend and axis labeling.
+- Add updated presentation to repo.